 The mining convention with the Malian Government and the prospecting and mining exploration licence expired in January 2010.
 The Company requested a new mining convention from the Malian Government and the latter was granted during the second quarter of 2010.
-The new prospecting and mining exploration licence is valid for a period of three years, renewable twice, for a total of nine years.
+Consequently, the prospecting and mining exploration licence was renewed fot another nine years.